 Have you ever found yourself in a situation when there’s no free disk space on your server?
 Truth be told, it is quite an unpleasant situation.
 The system is slow, you get multiple errors, and some apps just won’t run.

-It may happen due to expansion of logs, undeleted temporary files, improper bulk information copying, etc. But the main thing – such situation can be easily tracked down and prevented.
+It may happen due to the expansion of logs, undeleted temporary files, improper bulk information copying, etc. But the main thing – such a situation can be easily tracked down and prevented.

-For that go to Health Check section of your SqlBak account and set the free disk space threshold (percentage) and the service will automatically alert you when space level drops below this level:
+For that go to the “Alerts and health check” tab at your Server settings page and set the free disk space threshold (percentage) and the service will automatically alert you when space level drops below this level:

 In addition, as seen on the screenshot, disk use history is also kept which can help detect trends and anomalies and prevent future downtime.